PURPOSE OF THE ROLE

 - To act as an ambassador for the College in the wider community.

 - Preparing for, attending and participating in meetings of the Corporation (‘Board meetings’).
 There are currently five Board meetings a year, generally on the evening of the third Monday of the month, beginning at 5.30 p.m.
-In addition, there is an all-day Strategic Planning Event held each year.
+In addition, there is an all-day Strategic Planning Event held each year. · We estimate that the time commitment required of a governor is between five and eight hours a month.

 - Attending training as required.
 In-house training seminars (including updates on important developments affecting the College) are sometimes arranged before the Board meetings, beginning at 5.00 pm.
 Governors also have access to training and other events run by in-house or through external agencies, such as the Association of Colleges at various locations around the Country.
 Induction training is provided for all new governors